Ecclesiastical differences between the Catholic Church and the Eastern Orthodox Church

 Several differences exist within the organizational structures and governance of the Catholic Church and the Eastern Orthodox Church.
 These are distinguished from theological differences which are differences in dogma and doctrine.
-A number of disagreements over matters of Ecclesiology developed slowly between the Western and Eastern wings of the State church of the Roman Empire centered upon the cities of Rome (considered to have "fallen" in 476) and New Rome/Constantinople (also considered to have "fallen" in 1453) respectively.
+A number of disagreements over matters of ecclesiology developed slowly between the Western and Eastern wings of the State church of the Roman Empire centered upon the cities of Rome (considered to have fallen in 476) and New Rome/Constantinople (also considered to have "fallen" in 1453) respectively.
 The disputes were a major factor in the formal East-West Schism between Pope Leo IX and Patriarch Michael I in 1054 and are largely still unresolved between the churches today.

 Papal authority

 Many of the issues that currently separate the two churches are ecclesiastical.
-Principal among them is the content of papal primacy within any future unified church.
+Principal among them is the meaning of papal primacy within any future unified church.
 The Orthodox insist that it should be a "primacy of honor", as in the ancient church and not a "primacy of authority", whereas the Catholic Church sees the pontiff's role as requiring for its exercise power and authority the exact form of which is open to discussion with other Christians.

 The declaration of Ravenna in 2007 re-asserted these beliefs and re-stated the notion that the bishop of Rome is indeed the protos ("first" in Greek), although future discussions are to be held on the concrete ecclesiastical exercise of papal primacy.
 Hierarchs within the Russian Church have condemned the document and reassert that Papal authority as is held in the West is not historically valid.
 The Orthodox view of the Papacy would be Primus inter pares without power of jurisdiction.